Welcome to SBUWelcome to SBUStony Brook University

 If you are searching for a place that fosters a vibrant community through academic excellence, philanthropy, member development, brotherhood/sisterhood, risk management, and campus relationships, consider joining Stony Brook’s Fraternity and Sorority Life

-- Interested in joining?
-Students are eligible to participate in fraternity or sorority recruitment and new member activities only if they have completed 12 credit hours with a 2.5 GPA or better at Stony Brook University, or have completed 12 credit hours with a 2.5 GPA or better at another institution.
+Interested in joining?
+Students are eligible to participate in fraternity or sorority recruitment and new member activities only if they have completed 12 credit hours with a 2.5 GPA or better at Stony Brook University or have completed 12 credit hours with a 2.5 GPA or better at another institution.
 Credits earned during high school do not count toward this requirement.
-Thus, first-year or transfer students who are in their first semester are not permitted to join and our organizations should not be inviting them to do so.
-This deferred recruitment policy is in place because it is important that students new to the University establish their academic and social footing before diving into the time-consuming commitment fraternity or sorority membership represents.
+Thus, first-year or transfer students who are in their first semester are not permitted to join, and our organizations should not be inviting them to do so.
+This deferred recruitment policy is in place because it is important that students new to the University establish their academic and social footing before diving into the time-consuming commitment that fraternity or sorority membership represents.

 Some organizations may attempt to operate despite having lost or never gained University recognition.
 Any operation of these groups is not sanctioned by the institution and is against university guidelines.
 Students should carefully consider the potential risks before associating with these organizations.
-A list of all currently recognized organizations can be found on SB Engaged as well as a list of unrecognized organizations.
+A list of all currently recognized organizations can be found on SB Engaged, as well as a list of unrecognized organizations.
 Organizations without pages on SB Engaged are not recognized or in good standing with the University.

 Volunteer!

 SBU offers many opportunities for undergraduate and graduate students to gain experience while giving back to local communities.
 The Center for Service Learning and Community Service connects students to volunteer and service opportunities with nonprofit organizations on Long Island, in NYC, and beyond.
-You can also learn more about other volunteer opportunities during the Spring Volunteer Fair on March 26 from 11:30AM - 2PM at SAC Ballroom A.
+Visit the Center's website to learn more about upcoming opportunities, GivePulse, and events such as the Volunteer Fair, happening on Wednesday, September 3, from 11:30 am to 2 pm.

 Welcoming New and Returning Seawolves